phimath/stream_state/README.md

 ```

-You can nest multiple `StreamStateBuilder` to have access to many state objects at the same time.
-If one state will be modified more often than another, its better to put  it deeper in the tree:
+You can nest multiple `StreamStateBuilder` widgets to have access to many state objects at the same time.
+If one state will be modified more often than another, its better (but not necessary) to put  it deeper in the tree:

 ```dart
     StreamStateBuilder<bool>( // users will modify 'useRedText' less often, so we put it on the outside